-The Board of Trustees recently authorized grants, totaling $23,650 to support pro bono programs and projects that promote the public understanding of the law to the following agencies.
-These funds will be distributed in early 2011.
+The Board of Trustees recently authorized grants totaling $30,600 to support pro bono programs and projects that promote the public understanding of the law to the following agencies.
+These funds were distributed in early 2013.

 Jewish Family & Children’s Service of Pittsburgh

 To provide training, professional supervision, oversight, and mentorship to enable pro bono attorneys to assist indigent youth who apply for Deferred Action to remain legally in the United States.